 The HFM bit is used to determine whether the device is in High Frequency Mode.
-When HFM bit sets to 1, it means the device is in High Frequency Mode, when HFM bit sets 0(default), it means the device is not in High Frequency Mode.
-After the HFM is set, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.
+When HFM bit sets to 1, it means the device is in High Frequency Mode, when HFM bit sets 0 (default), it means the device is not in High Frequency Mode.
+This Mode allows pre-charge of internal charge pump, so the voltages required for accessing the flash memory array are readily available for read.
+After the HFM is executed, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.